darixn/Mac-Scripts/Password Expiring Warning/SwiftDialog Version/README.md

-# Password Expiring Warning Script (with OSAScript)
+# Password Expiring Warning Script (with SwiftDialog)

 Leverages `SwiftDialog` and Jamf Pro Scripts to easily displays a simple window encouraging the end-user change the password for there account before the expired date.
 If the user decides to change it, it will open the system preference change password window
 <br />